 Windows Media Player style may prevent the PC to go into sleep or hibernation mode.
 This can be avoided by following the instruction here.

-Support for transparent videos - on Windows PCs only - was introduced with Intuiface Version 5.6.
-The supported formats / codecs are:
+Support for transparent videos - on Windows PCs only - requires use of the following formats / codecs:

 - Apple Quicktime (MOV) with PNG compression (32bit)